 Yet just two months and a day after Harry’s adoption, the music suddenly stopped.

-Harry had left us while sleeping peacefully on my shoulder, just like he did every night.
+Harry left us while sleeping on my shoulder, just like he did every night.

-My own vet suspected Harry was actually older than ten and detected a heart murmur, though it was still unclear why Harry had died that evening.
+My vet suspected Harry was much older than ten and detected a heart murmur, though it was still unclear why Harry had died that evening.

-But one warm day a week later it became clear to me.
+But one day a week later it became clear to me.

-Earlier in the morning Maddie had also passed on.
+Earlier that morning Maddie had passed on as well.

-I choose to believe Harry, her guide and protector, had flown back to get her.
+I like to think Harry, her new friend and protector, had come back to get her.

-Maddie’s guardian and guide granted her wings to finally move on to a more beautiful place where she could kick up her heels and run free once more.
+This little guardian and guide granted Maddie the wings to finally move on to a more beautiful place where she could kick up her heels and run free once more.

-My heart is full again, just at the thought.
+Yet my heart remains full, just at the thought.